JAYMIE JOHNSON

 Picture

-Jaymie holds a BFA from Emily Carr University of Art + Design (2015) accompanied by integral and on-going mentorship from Sharon Kallis of EartHand Gleaners Society and Dr. Cameron Cartiere of Border Free Bees.
-Jaymie has facilitated various environmental and community-engaged public art projects in collaboration with EartHand and Border Free Bees in addition to organizations such as the Vancouver Biennale and VanCity.
+Jaymie most recently completed a BEd in Secondary Arts Education from UBC (WKTEP).
+She holds a BFA from Emily Carr University of Art + Design (2015) accompanied by integral and on-going mentorship from Sharon Kallis of EartHand Gleaners Society and Dr. Cameron Cartiere of Border Free Bees.
+Jaymie has facilitated various environmental and community-engaged public art projects in collaboration with EartHand and Border Free Bees in addition to organizations such as the Vancouver Biennale and VanCity Credit Union.
 She has participated in residencies across BC with Parks Canada, the Caetani Cultural Centre, and the AiRS Program with the Vancouver School Board and Emily Carr University.

 ig: @jaymie.johnson